Governing Board of the American Institute of Physics

 By Mr. Foote: that one publication be designed and operated in such a way as to reach a wide audience of men working in physics and to give them easily readable news of all kinds relating to physics;

 By Mr. Compton: that some form of membership in the Institute be designed through which members should receive such a publication as referred to by Mr. Foote and would also be able to subscribe at reduced rates to the publications of the several societies;

 By Mr. Bingham: reference to the desirability of doing something as soon as possible for a better abstracts journal in physics.

-On motion it was voted that this question of an abstracts journal should receive the earliest consideration by the executive secretary when appointed by the Board.
+On motion it was voted that this question of an abstracts journal should receive the earliest consideration by the executive secretary when appointed and by the Board.

 Affiliation with other societies

 On motion it was voted that the subject of affiliation of the Institute with other societies than the cooperating societies be referred to the executive committee for consideration.